StijndeK/TransitionFX-ALPHA/readme.md

 - TFX is still under development, all features are subject to change.
 ```
 ## Code hierarchy
+TFX is made in C++ using the JUCE framework and Maximilian DSP library.
+Some JUCE source code has been edited.
+Mainly the synthesiser class has been edited to allow for certain features.

 ### class diagram
 TFX is divided in to two main parts that come together in the Processor.